Owenzbs/API_USERS/README.md

 You need to apply this commands to make mirgrations:

   - python manage.py makemigrations
-  - python manage.pt migrate
+  - python manage.py migrate
-If all fine then u can run server and check working API: python manage.pt runserver
+If all fine then u can run server and check working API: python manage.py runserver

 and then u can check it by Postman or REST Framework